Skip to main content

 Dashboard Auto-refresh

 Auto-refresh functionality proves invaluable for dynamic data environments, such as medical or financial sectors, where real-time updates are essential.
-Conversely, for more static data, users can extend the auto-refresh timeframe, opting to rely on cached data rather than reloading from the database as refrequently, thus optimizing resource utilization.
+Conversely, for more static data, users can extend the auto-refresh timeframe, opting to rely on cached data rather than reloading from the database as frequently, thus optimizing resource utilization.

 Faceted Filters